kallaballa/Raspberry-GCC-4.7.3/README.md

 Raspberry-GCC-4.7.3
 ===================

-Prebuilt gcc 4.7.3 for the raspberry pi (armv6 gnueabi hardfp)
+Prebuilt gcc 4.7.3 for the raspberry pi (gnueabi hardfp)

 You would like to write C/C++ code for the raspberry pi but compinling natively takes too long?
 You could build a cross compiler toolchain!
-... or use the pre-built toolchain from this repository.
+... or simply use the one i built.

+Prerequisite: Linux x86_64 (libc6)

 See gcc-config.txt for condfiguration details.